How to Make a Low Budget Movie or Short Film

 In this blueprint I’ve laid out the steps I would take to make a low budget film – in the order that I feel is the best strategy for all filmmakers.

 Ever seen Jackie Chan fight in his movies?
-He finds creative ways to use things around him to kick ass.
+He finds creative ways to use objects around him to kick ass.
 Look around you.
 What you see is what’ll be in your movie: the locations, the props, the things you have access to.
 They are your assets.
 This is what Robert Rodriguez did with El Mariachi.

 Don’t feel restricted by it.
 Think of it as a game.
-You have to make it work, somehow.
+That’s what being creative is all about.
+Failing is part of the process.

 5 Make the world small